Best Centre Midfielder's Boots

 The Future Z is worn by both attacking and defensive midfielders, as seen with James Maddison and Nemanja Matic.
 The textile upper and Fuzionfit + combine well to provide a comfortable fit and feel for those central players wearing them.

 One of the most advanced football boots on the market, the Predator Freak + contains grippy Demonskin rubber elements that also helps in creating more curve in shooting and passing.
-The boot is headlined by Paul Pogba.
+The boot is worn by Dele Alli.

-The Tekela V3 is New Balance's first laceless football boot.
+The Tekela 3+ is New Balance's first laceless football boot.
 It has a knitted upper packed with Kinetic Stitch texturing so that you can have more control of the ball.

 There is a saying in chess that goes; Whoever controls the centre controls the game.
 With football having a pitch that is vast and wide, this concept all the more becomes important.
 Though one can determine who the midfield players are depending on their usual positioning in the playing area, football has evolved significantly over the years to the extent that midfield play has been adapted to both team formations and player abilities.
 No matter the division of function, the midfield serves as the gateway from defense to attack and vice-versa.